 ABSTRACT

-WHO has embarked on mass drug administration for schistosomiasis and intensity of infection has dropped in most endemic settings such that routinely used tests are no longer sensitive.
-WHO commissioned this review to assess accuracy of POC-CCA test to inform its control policy.
+Objective We assessed diagnostic accuracy of POC-CCA test for schistosome infections using Kato-Katz thick smear (for S. mansoni and S. japonicum) or 10 mL urine filtration (for S. haematobium) as reference standard.

+.

-Methods Relevant databases and sources were searched for studies.
-Twenty-eight studies met the inclusion criteria, analysed and presented as sensitivity and specificity with their 95 % credible intervals (CrIs) and SROC curves.
-Latent Class Bivariate Models were fitted to capture the between-study variability in sensitivity and specificity.
+Methods We searched MEDLINE, EMBASE and LILACS from inception to 30th September 2014 (and updated to 30th September 2015) with no language restrictions, and the Cochrane Library 2015, reference lists of articles and grey literature.
+We contacted experts for additional or unpublished studies Twenty-eight studies published between 1994 and September 2015 met the inclusion criteria, analysed and presented as sensitivity and specificity with their 95 % CIs and HSROC curves.
+LCBM was fitted to capture the between-study variability in sensitivity and specificity.

-Findings One POC-CCA test performed better than one Kato-Katz for detecting S. mansoni infection (pooled sensitivity 0.90, 95% CI 0.84 to 0.94 and specificity 0.56, 95% CI 0.54 to 0.61; seven studies), and AUC (0.86).
-One POC-CCA test performed better than three Kato-Katz tests (pooled sensitivity 0.85, 95% CI 0.80 to 0.88 and pooled specificity 0.66, 95% CI 0.54 to 0.76; fourteen studies).
+Findings One POC-CCA test performed better than one Kato-Katz for detecting S. mansoni infection (pooled sensitivity 0.90, 95% CI 0.84 to 0.94 and specificity 0.56, 95% CI 0.54 to 0.61; seven studies) or three Kato-Katz tests (pooled sensitivity 0.85, 95% CI 0.80 to 0.88 and pooled specificity 0.66, 95% CI 0.54 to 0.76; fourteen studies).
 There is no demonstrable advantage of three CCA tests over one test.
-Both sensitivity and specificity of CCA appears to be poor for urinary schistosomiasis, but the evidence is inconclusive as it comes from only two studies.
 Latent Class Analysis identified two classes of POC-CCA.
+Both sensitivity (value here) and specificity (value) of CCA appears to be poor for urinary schistosomiasis (2 studies).

-ConclusionOne POC-CCA test performs better than one or three Kato-Katz, and three POC-CA tests do not appear to show advantage over one POC-CCA test whereas POC-CCA test appears variable for the detection of S. haematobium infection although the evidence may be inconclusive as it comes from only two studies.
+Conclusion The findings show that a single POC-CCA test may be better than single or three Kato-Katz tests for detecting S. mansoni infection, but the evidence for S. haematobium may be inconclusive as it comes from only two studies

 BACKGROUND

-Schistosomiasis is commonly found among low income countries whose health systems face difficulties to provide basic care at the peripheral level where it is most needed (Chitsulo 2000).
-An estimated 800 million people are at risk of the infection and 207 million have the infection (Engels 2002; Hotez 2006; Steinmann 2006; WHO 2012).
-A person with schistosomiasis may be re-infected repeatedly even when regular treatment is provided (WHO 2002; King 2008), necessitating repeated screening in endemic populations.
-Five species, namely Schistosoma mansoni, S. haematobium, S. japonicum, S. intercalatum and S. mekongi can infect humans but the three with significant public health impact are S. mansoni (common in Africa and some countries in South America including Brazil), S. haematobium (mostly endemic in Africa and the Middle East) and S. japonicum (mainly found in the People’s Republic of China, Lao and the Philippines) (WHO 2012).
-S. mansoni and S. japonicum cause intestinal schistosomiasis whilst S. haematobium causes urogenital schistosomiasis.
+Schistosomiasis, caused by blood fluke, a group of flat worms that reside in the blood vessels in the human hosts, is commonly found among low income countries in the tropical and sub-tropical regions whose health systems face difficulties to provide basic care at the peripheral level.1 An estimated 800 millon people are at risk of the infection and 207 million have the infection.2-5 A person with schistosomiasis may be re-infected repeatedly even when regular treatment is provided6-7 , necessitating repeated screening in endemic populations.
+Five species, namely Schistosoma mansoni, S. haematobium, S. japonicum, S. intercalatum and S. mekongi can infect humans but the three with significant public health impact are S. mansoni (common in Africa and some countries in South America including Brazil), S. haematobium (mostly endemic in Africa and the Middle East) and S. japonicum (mainly found in the People’s Republic of China, Lao and the Philippines).5 S. mansoni and S. japonicum cause intestinal schistosomiasis whilst S. haematobium causes urogenital schistosomiasis.